Some Amazing Health Benefits of Green Tea

 Green tea polyphenols also increase the blood supply to the brain by widening the blood vessels.

 Green tea also prevents senile plaques that hinder cognition from depositing in the brain.

 Green Tea and Black Pepper?

-It has been observed that simultaneous consumption of black pepper with green tea increases the absorption of epigallocatechin-3-gallate (EGCG) markedly by more than double than if green tea was taken alone.
+It has been observed that the simultaneous consumption of black pepper with green tea increases the absorption of epigallocatechin-3-gallate (EGCG) markedly by more than double than if green tea was taken alone.

-It would therefore be beneficial to add black pepper to soups, salads or meals if green tea is being taken along with them.
+It would, therefore, be beneficial to add black pepper to soups, salads or meals if green tea is being taken along with them.

-Note about Bottled Tea
+Note about Bottled Green Tea

 To obtain the antioxidant benefits of green tea do not drink bottled green tea but drink it freshly brewed.
 These are the findings of a recent report.